Madrid great Gento, winner of 6 European Cups, dies at 88

 MADRID (AP)Francisco ”Paco” Gento, a former Real Madrid great who is the only soccer player to win six European Cup titles, has died.
 He was 88.

-Madrid announced Gento’s passing on Tuesday but did not give a cause of death.
+Madrid announced Gento’s death on Tuesday but did not give a cause.

 Gento played with Madrid for 18 seasons, from 1953-71, and his 23 titles with the club in official competitions is a record he shares with Brazilian defender Marcelo, who tied him on Sunday by winning the Spanish Super Cup.